KirillDemochkin/kirilldemochkin.github.io/_posts/2021-10-22-CIPS-3D-explained.md

 categories: 3D-aware-GAN-based-on-CIPS-and-NeRF
 ---

-#### CIPS-3D: A 3D-Aware Generator of GANs Based on Conditionally-Independent Pixel Synthesis by Peng Zhou et al.
+#### CIPS-3D: A 3D-Aware Generator of GANs Based on Conditionally-Independent Pixel Synthesis by Peng Zhou et al. explained in 5 minutes

 ##### ⭐️Paper difficulty: 🌕🌕🌕🌑🌑